ps2dev/ps2sdk/ee/rpc/remote/readme.txt

 This is the ee rpc code to access the module RMMAN in my PS2, I don't know if this is compatible across different versions of the PS2.
 For info mine is a 30003R or so :)

-RMMAN is in rom1 not rom0, I have not worked out how you get the normal ROMDRV to access rom1 (as it should do) so I just extracted it from a BIOS dump I made.
-You also need the rom1 SIO2MAN and PADMAN.
+RMMAN is in rom1 not rom0, to access it you must load the ADDDRV module, then you can load it manually.
 If the rom0 SIO2MAN has been loaded you _MUST_ reboot the IOP and load rom1:SIO2MAN fresh else it will not work.
 The rom1 PADMAN looks to use the XPADMAN RPC interface so use the approrpiate library from PS2SDK.